Unfortunately, some professing Christians refer to themselves by this self-deprecating term.

 The Good Shepherd said: “But the one who enters through the gate is the shepherd of the sheep.
 The gatekeeper opens the gate for him, and the sheep recognize his voice and come to him.
 He calls his own sheep by name and leads them out.
 After he has gathered his own flock, he walks ahead of them, and they follow him because they know his voice.
 They won’t follow a stranger; they will run from him because they don’t know his voice.”
 (John 10:2-5)

 Jesus has a complimentary view of His sheep.
 He said that we recognize His voice and come to Him, and that we follow Him because we know His voice.
 But we will not follow strangers, we run away from them.
-Does that sound like a “DUMB sheep” to you?
-Is that the behavior of someone who is stupid?
+Does that sound like an unintelligent undiscerning person to you?
+Is that the behavior of someone who is stupid and foolish?
 Not at all.
-Following Jesus and avoiding false shepherds is discerning and spiritually-smart.
+Following Jesus and avoiding false shepherds is spiritually-smart and wise.
 Let’s keep reading. . .

 “All who came before me were thieves and robbers.
 But the true sheep did not listen to them.”
 (John 10:8)